GrantMeStrength/retro/Projects/index.md

    }
 ```

-I tried getting MicroPython code running on the Pico to act as the controller, but it wasn't working well so I decided to use a Raspberry Pi 4 (for now) and here's the Python from Thonny that sends a byte to two Picos in turn (0x3d and 0x3e) both running the same C code above.
+I tried getting MicroPython code running on the Pico to act as the controller, but it wasn't working well so I decided to use a Raspberry Pi 4 (for now) instread.
+Here's the Python from Thonny running on the 4 that sends a byte to two Picos in turn (0x3d and 0x3e) both running the same C code above.

 ```
 # Talk to i2c devices